People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

 11. Practice the “Reverse Gap Thinking” and remind yourself of your successes

-The reverse-gap thinking is powerful.
+Reverse-gap thinking is powerful.
 Instead of thinking how far you are from the future you want, think about how far you have come and how much you have accomplished.
-In other words, think about your past and how much you have done.
+In other words, think about your previous victories and achievements, and how much you have done.

-When you see how much you have achieved and how far you have come, it makes you feel happy and uplifting.
-Watch this video below to understand more:
+When you see how much you have achieved and how far you have come, it makes you feel satisfied and uplifting.
+Watch this short video below to understand more:

 12. Give yourself a reward